kanboard/documentation/content/en/v1/admin/ldap.md

 This method uses the credentials provided by the end-user.

-For example, Microsoft Active Directory doesn't allow anonymous browsing by default and if you don't want to use a proxy user you can use this method.
+For example, Microsoft Active Directory doesn't allow anonymous browsing by default.
+If you don't want to use a proxy user, you can use this method.

 ```php
 define('LDAP_BIND_TYPE', 'user');